harry-wilkos/link.nvim/README.md

 + [Mason-Nvim-Lint](https://github.com/rshkarin/mason-nvim-lint)

 >[!NOTE]
->The rather lengthy requirements list is due to my reliance on the name mappings from [Mason]() to the tool names which I don't have the time to maintain personally.
+>The rather lengthy requirements list is due to my reliance on the name mappings from [Mason](https://github.com/mason-org/mason.nvim) to the client names which I don't have the time to maintain personally.

 ## Installation